 Look deeply into your team’s maintenance practices and protocols.

 There are a myriad of reasons why your MTTR might be high, and you can use many different methods to identify them.
-A key starting point might be this: Are enough people assigned to the work order to be able to complete it in a timely manner?
+A key starting point might be this: Are enough people assigned to the work order to be able to complete it promptly?
 Do your maintenance teams need more training to increase their efficiency?
 Are assets being used as intended and not outside of their given functionalities?
 Take a look into your maintenance team’s routine and asset usage and see if they can be improved in some way.

 Make sure your spare parts are organized.

 MTTR can become longer if you have no idea where the parts required for repair are located.
-If you don’t have a reliable way to look up where and how many of a spare part you have, it’s highly recommended that you utilize something like a computerized maintenance management system so you can always pull up that information when needed.
+If you don’t have a reliable way to look up where and how many spare parts you have, it’s highly recommended that you utilize something like a computerized maintenance management system so you can always pull up that information when needed.
 That way, MTTR isn’t impeded by time spent searching for the correct item.

 How to Compare MTTR, MTBF and MTTF?